Wayne Jobson

-Wayne Jobson (born December 4, 1954), also known as Native Wayne, is a Jamaican record producer of European ancestry.
-He has worked with such artists as No Doubt, Gregory Isaacs and Toots & the Maytals.
-He hosts the weekly radio show "Alter Native" every Sunday afternoon on Indie 103.1.
+Wayne Jobson (born December 4, 1954), also known as Native Wayne, is a Jamaican record producer.
+He is best known for his work with artists No Doubt, Gregory Isaacs and Toots & the Maytals.
+He hosts the weekly radio show "Alter Native" Sunday afternoons on Indie 103.1.
 He previously hosted a similar radio show, "Reggae Revolution", at Indie's main competitor KROQ-FM.
-Jobson is also known as a musician.
-He recorded an album in 1977 produced by Lee 'Scratch' Perry at the Black Ark.
+Jobson is also a musician, having recorded an album in 1977 produced by Lee 'Scratch' Perry at the Black Ark.